Every woman and girl running on her own terms

 experience abuse while running (BBC)

-changed their behaviour in some way as a consequence (Runner’s World)
+changed their behavior in some way as a consequence (Runner’s World)

-Rather than remediating issues after they occur, Run Her Way is working to shift the focus to proactive, preventative strategies to create a world where women and girls can run without fear.
+Rather than remediating issues after they occur, Run Her Way is working to shift the focus to proactive, preventative strategies to create a world where women and girls can run with confidence.

 We work with local champions to mobilize stakeholders and drive meaningful change in running environments.
-We are expanding our reach with pilot programs and partnerships in various locations and look forward to the impact we can drive together.
+Our programs are expanding — and so is the evidence base for change.

 Our approach